Baedda/floating-form-labels/README.md

 ```

 ## FAQ
-> I've got some Ajax content in my form.
-Is there an update method to init the plugin to this new fields?
+> I've got some ajax content in my form.
+Is there an update method to init the plugin for this new fields?

 You can simply recall the plugin after the ajax is done.
 The plugin won't get double initialized on the fields that are already present.